icecam0001/startupreccomendation/README.md

 The platform uses different recommendation approaches for different parts of the user experience:

 ### Main Page Recommendations
 - **Content-Based Tag Recommender**: Heavily weighted for newer users who do not have enough data to calculate accurate CF recommendations.
-In the beggining users select tags they are interested (which will slowly decay with time), but in the intermediary, the system uses case-based recommendations to help developers find projects matching their skill level and interests:
+In the beginning users select tags they are interested (which will slowly decay with time), but in the intermediary, the system uses case-based recommendations to help developers find projects matching their skill level and interests:
 ```python
 user_tag_dict[user_id][project_tag] += 1/(math.log(len(project_dict[project_id]['tag'])))
 ```